FOR USE BY CAMPUS SECURITY AUTHORITIES TO REPORT CRIME STATISTICS OF LISTED OFFENSES

 - Statutory Rape: Non-forcible sexual intercourse with a person who is under the statutory age of consent.

-Hate Crimes: If any of the aforementioned crimes, or larceny-theft, simple assault, intimidation, and destruction, damage, or vandalism of property or any other crime involving bodily injury, that manifests evidence that the victim was intentionally selected because of the perpetrator’s bias against the victim’s actual or perceived race, gender, religion, sexual orientation, ethnicity/national origin, or disability, then the incident must be reported as a hate crime.
+If any of the aforementioned crimes, or larceny-theft, simple assault, intimidation, and destruction, damage, or vandalism of property or any other crime involving bodily injury, that manifests evidence that the victim was intentionally selected because of the perpetrator’s bias against the victim’s actual or perceived race, gender, gender identity, religion, sexual orientation, ethnicity/national origin, or disability, then the incident must be reported as a hate crime.

 - Larceny-Theft is the unlawful taking, carrying, leading or riding away of property from the possession or constructive possession of another.
 Constructive possession is the condition in which a person does not have physical custody or possession, but is in a position to exercise dominion or control over a thing.